biancamika/digital-garden-template/_notes/3. Permanent Notes/The purpose of capitalism is to build our culture.md

 ---
 title: The purpose of capitalism is to build our culture
 ---

-# The purpose of capitalism is to build our culture
 ## Reference
 - **Source:** [[Seth Godin]]; [[This is Marketing (Book)]]
 - **Keywords:** [[permanent notes]]